-Third party mastered fields are determined by third party systems listed on the System page.
-When a field is mastered by a third party system for a country, the country is identified in the Managed by Customer section on the Edit Field page.
+Third party managed fields are determined by third party systems listed on the System page.
+When a field is managed by a third party system for a country, the country is identified in the Managed by Customer section on the Edit Field page.

 If a field is managed by multiple masters for a country, the country is listed in both sections.
 For example, if the

-first_name__v field is mastered by both Veeva OpenData and a third party system for Andorra, Andorra is listed in the Managed by a Master Data Source and Managed by Customer section.
+first_name__v field is managed by both Veeva OpenData and a third party system for Andorra, Andorra is listed in the Managed by a Master Data Source and Managed by Customer section.

 Data model fields used by all countries that do not have an Veeva OpenData subscription enabled are shown in the Managed by Customer section by default.
 An icon displays in the user interface to advise users that ownership of these fields will revert to Veeva OpenData when a Veeva OpenData subscription is enabled for a particular country.

 Remove countries from fields